It’s no secret- I design wrestling workout plans on a regular basis.

-While I do design and help implement wrestling workout plans on a regular basis, I also understand that there is still a number of wrestlers and coaches who I know like to design their own programs.
+However, I also understand that there are a number of wrestlers and coaches who want to know how to design their own plans.

 So, in this post I’m going to cover the steps that I typically go through when designing a wrestling workout plan.

-Hopefully by the end of it you’ll have a better understanding on how to approach programming and the various considerations that go into program design.
+Hopefully by the end of it you’ll have a better understanding on how to approach programming.

-For further information on the program design process, click here to read a post where I take you through the steps and go through the ins and outs of an actual program I designed for a college wrestler I work with.
+For further information on the program design process, check out my post entitled Wrestling Workout Program.
+In that post I take you through the steps and go through the ins and outs of an actual program I designed for a college wrestler.

 Wrestling Workout Plan Design Steps